DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 * First clone and build your new base repo, and THEN clone and build your other new repo which depends on your new base repo.

-Once you've added your repos and built them, you'll want to run `dbt-workarea-env --force-ups-reload` so the environment picks up their applications, libraries, etc.
+Once you've added your repos and built them, you'll want to run `dbt-workarea-env` so the environment picks up their applications, libraries, etc.

 ### Useful build options